coolface88/big-data/README.md

   If you are not sure about those, run the following bash script to add a line break at the end to those files.

   for x in *; do if [ -n "$(tail -c 1 <"$x")" ]; then echo >>"$x"; fi; done

+ # Problem 4.
+System Design
+Given multiple on-premise server clusters (20-50 physical servers in each cluster) in different locations (Vietnam, the Philippines, Singapore, India etc.).
+These clusters are mission critical and run independently.
+Our customers will be served base on their location (customers is in Vietnam that will be routed into the cluster in Vietnam location)
+Question: Propose solutions to deploy, configure, monitor, manage these servers in one place efficiently with high ability.

+### Solution:
+At the global level, we need a Geo DNS service having a logic on classifying region actual clusters.
+We might want to use Geo IP service combined with the Geo DNS service for more accurate routing.
+However, this might add up latency for the initial requests.
+So I will consider the tradeoffs very carefully.
+There are many paid services providing those features on the markets.
+I can list out some here like Amazon Route 53 Google Cloud DNS and more.
+We could also implement our own service with the equivalent feature, but considering time and cost that might be a no go.
+Besides those geo-related core features, we need to monitor our clusters as a whole are up or not, so heartbeat mechanism is very important to maintain the availability.
+A very simple design I would come up is implementing a heartbeat service resided on each on-premise cluster.
+It will periodically ping-pong a signal with the global service.
+If there is any heartbeat missing, we need a strategy for some scenarios of failover.

+  At the regional cluster level, the requirement here is high availability.
+The most practical approach for this is the implementing of replications.
+So any services running on a cluster want to have the high availability property will implement a replication at some degree.
+Talking a bit deeper in how to design system like that.
+From the perspective of a service design, we will replicate its computation and data.
+At this point, the discussion about stateful or stateless and execution models are the key points for deciding frameworks, programming paradigms.
+I will make a simple cluster design fulfilling the above requirement by listing main services and their features.
+  The system needs a discovery/registry service which is a local DNS alike for the simple of taste.
+A consensus system, for example
+  Zookeeper, etcd or Kafka, this system maintains the state consistency amongst replications for services.
+An API gateway service is realized by a reverse proxy server or an ingress controller.
+Some cluster management frameworks to consider are Kubernetes or Mesosphere.
+Some execution models to consider are actor model (Orleans, Erlang OTP, Java Akka) service mesh and service fabric.